exercism/v3/docs/concept-exercises.md

 - If someone learnt Ruby, and someone learnt Haskell, what are the things that the two people learnt that are different?
 - If a Ruby programmer learnt Haskell, what new concepts would they have to learn, what knowledge would they have to disregard, and what syntax would they have to remap?

-By teaching concepts we aim o teach fluency.
+By teaching concepts we aim to teach fluency.

 ## What do we mean by "fluency?"